• Skip to primary navigation

 🍽 Ways to Use Mexican Black Beans

-• Make quesadillas with Monterey jack cheese, corn and pickled onions.
+• Make quesadillas with Monterey jack cheese, corn, and pickled onions.

-• In a breakfast burrito with scrambled eggs and plant-based chorizo.
+• Add them to a breakfast burrito with scrambled eggs, avocado slices, and plant-based chorizo.
+Serve this with Jiffy Mexican Cornbread.

 Mexican black beans topped with cilantro and grated cheese in a dish, with lime slices on the side.

-5 from 19 votes
+5 from 20 votes

 Easy Mexican Black Beans (Frijoles Negros)

 Homemade Mexican Black Beans are so easy to make, and you probably have most of the ingredients in your pantry right now!
 Make them for a vegetarian side or entree, and use the leftovers for a fantastic quesadilla with Monterey Jack cheese and pickled onions.
+(The estimated time to make this dish assumes you use jarred roasted red peppers.)

 Course: vegetarian main or side dish